Ellwoold History, Family Crest & Coats of Arms

 Early Origins of the Ellwoold family

-Another 177 words (13 lines of text) covering the years 1639 and 1713 are included under the topic Early Ellwoold History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Ellwoold research.
+Another 89 words (6 lines of text) covering the years 1639 and 1713 are included under the topic Early Ellwoold History in all our PDF Extended History products and printed products wherever possible.

 Ellwoold Spelling Variations

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Ellwoold were recorded, including Elwood, Ellwood, Ellward, Elward and others.

 Early Notables of the Ellwoold family (pre 1700)